awsdocs/aws-codeartifact-user-guide/doc_source/working-with-service-events.md

 +  Copying a package version from one repository to another using `copy-package-versions`\.
 For more information, see [Copy packages between repositories](copy-package.md)\.
 +  Deleting a package version using `delete-package-version`\.
 For more information, see [Delete a package version](delete-package.md)\.
 +  Retaining a package version in a downstream repository when it has been fetched from an upstream repository\.
 For more information, see [Working with upstream repositories in CodeArtifact](repos-upstream.md)\.
 +  Ingesting a package version from an external repository into a CodeArtifact repository\.
-For more information, see [Add an external connection](external-connection.md)\.
+For more information, see [Connect a CodeArtifact repository to a public repository](external-connection.md)\.

 Events are delivered to both the account that owns the domain and the account that administers the repository\.
 For example, suppose that account `111111111111` owns the domain `my_domain`\.
 Account `222222222222` creates a repository in `my_domain` called `repo2`\.
 When a new package version is published to `repo2`, both accounts receive the EventBridge events\.
 The domain\-owning account \(`111111111111`\) receives events for all repositories in the domain\.
 If a single account owns both the domain and the repository within it, only a single event is delivered\.